Apostolis-Kaplanis/Compiler/README.md

 # Compiler

-This project is about the development of a **compiler** for a language that combine elements from C & Pascal.
+This project is about the development of a **compiler** for a language that combine elements from C & Pascal, written in Python.

 Taking as input some code ec: sourceFile.txt and export the final-programm.
 This **compiler** can identify every *error* and *warning* that violates the rules and prints them on the user's screen.